john-farina/Zoltar/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-For this project I used layers of images then animated, and oriented it with CSS.
-Using Javascript to add and remove animations as well.
-Created design with Images, and pure CSS.
+For this project i used Vanilla JS so i could fully master and understand what it has to offer, I created this based off of the real Fortune Teller machines you would find in a arcade.
+Using Zoltar which originated in the movie "Big" as the face of the project.

 <img src="./src/img/ZoltarFirst.gif" alt="a gif of Zoltar with hand moving and lamps flickering" />